 March is a pricier time to visit because it's all about St Patrick's Day

-The St Patrick’s Day Parade takes center stage in Dublin, Limerick and Cork with floats, jigs, reels and green beer or milkshakes to garnish a diet of sentimental shenanigans and silliness and yes, expect price hikes in hotels for that week.
-However country parades like the little County Clare procession in Doolin offer a satirical take on the larger events and can be equally rewarding.
-The wildly successful St Patrick’s global lighting or coloring of sites in green, from the Eiffel Tower to the Sydney Opera House, is predictably rampant in Ireland and can create an atmospheric glow against the limestone render of medieval buildings.
+The St Patrick’s Day Parade takes center stage in Dublin, Limerick and Cork with floats, jigs, reels and green beer or milkshakes to garnish a diet of sentimental shenanigans and silliness.
+And yes, expect price hikes in hotels for that week.
+However, country parades like the little County Clare procession in Doolin offer a satirical take on the larger events and can be equally rewarding.
+The global phenomenon of lighting sites up in green is predictably rampant in Ireland and can create an atmospheric glow against the limestone render of medieval buildings.

 The April to June shoulder season is the best time for golf, flowers and driving along the coast

 With temperatures an average high of 18°C (64°F) and prices that haven’t maxed out yet, this is the best time to take a road trip along Ireland’s magnificent Wild Atlantic Way.
-It’s a 1500 mile sign-posted west coast route that connects Cork in the south to Donegal in the north.
-It’s also the best time to visit Ireland for golf where you can play on links courses near charming villages, white sandy beaches, coves, castles teetering on cliff tops and vibrant towns like Westport or Sligo.
+It’s a 1,500-mile, sign-posted west coast route that connects Cork in the south to Donegal in the north.
+It’s also the best time to visit Ireland for golf; play on links near charming villages, white sandy beaches, coves, castles teetering on cliff tops and vibrant towns like Westport or Sligo.

-Blossoms burst into life throughout the country in these months, so take a visit to the garden county, Wicklow, to catch bluebell season at Powerscourt or Glendalough in April.
+Blossoms burst into life throughout the country in these months, so visit the garden county, Wicklow, to catch bluebell season at Powerscourt or Glendalough in April.
 County Clare’s Burren in Bloom festival in May is a great way to see rare species in a spectacular moonscape setting.
-It can also be the best time to visit Dublin as June kicks off with the Flowers in Bloom Festival shortly before the city hosts Bloomsday on June 16.
-That’s a celebration of writer James Joyce’s blossoming of a different nature and it’s followed a couple of weeks later with a sea of rainbow flags with the country’s biggest LGBTQ+ Pride Festival.
+It can also be the best time to visit Dublin as June kicks off with the Flowers in Bloom Festival shortly before the city hosts Bloomsday on June 16, a celebration of writer James Joyce’s blossoming of a different nature.
+The festivities are followed a couple of weeks later with a sea of rainbow flags with the country’s biggest LGBTQ+ Pride Festival.

 The peak summer season of July and August comes with higher temperatures and crowds

-However, it's an excellent time to stay on an island like the Arans or Inishbofin, where the bike is the best form of transport.
-Alternatively Ireland’s lesser seen Midlands are filled with medieval fortresses, blue river trails and quaint villages and they’re crowd free.
+However, it's an excellent time to stay on an island like the Arans or Inishbofin, where bikes are the best form of transport.
+Alternatively, Ireland’s lesser seen Midlands are filled with medieval fortresses, blue river trails and quaint villages – and they’re crowd-free.
 There’s no better way to explore the area than hiring a boat on the Shannon, the longest river in Ireland, to visit off-radar places like the pretty town of Killaloe, the very Instagrammable high crosses at Clonmacnoise or Sean’s Bar, the oldest pub in Ireland.
-Boat hire means setting your own independent itinerary, and offers excellent value for money as you’ll sleep on board.
+Boat hire means setting your own independent itinerary, and it offers excellent value for money as you’ll sleep on board.